xcsp3team/XCSP3-Java-Tools/README.md

 # Introduction

 This library provides:
-  * two parsers, written in Java 8 and C++, for XCSP3 instances
+  * a parser written in Java 8 for XCSP3 instances
   * a tool for checking solutions (and bounds) of XCSP3 instances

+A C++ parser is available in its own [repository](https://github.com/xcsp3team/XCSP3-CPP-Parser).

 Information about XCSP3 can be found at www.xcsp.org.